audioxide/data/data/posts/20180401-reviews-kirk-van-houten-can-i-borrow-a-feeling.md

   rather unpleasant, yet there’s a certain charm to the whole affair.
 After 20+ years of mockery, I feel the album’s reputation is a little unwarranted.
 week: 139
+blurb: Van Houten’s first and only studio album is flawed, for sure, but also profoundly personal.
+After 20+ years of mockery its reputation seems a tad unwarranted.
 ---
 author: ANDRÉ
 review: "Kirk Van Houten’s first and only studio album is flawed, for sure, but